CUUP1DON/Chub-Ripper/README.md

 To cancel a fetch or download in progress, click the button again (it becomes a cancel button).

+> **Note:** The app may lag or feel unresponsive while loading a large library (hundreds of cards, presets, personas, etc.).
+This is normal — thumbnails and tile data are being fetched in the background.
+Give it a moment and it will catch up.

 ---

 ## Output Folders